collapsed-stacks/startups/questions/12358/does-the-income-my-users-make-have-to-accurate-for-taxation-purposes.md

 - tagged: `legal`, `taxes`
 - score: 0

-<p>I have a SaaS that shows income/expenses however it's not accurate and users are able to modify the values.
+I have a SaaS that shows income/expenses however it's not accurate and users are able to modify the values.
 This means they have the ability to lie on their income.
-Currently there is no Income/Expense reporting functionality because that is not the main feature of the service, but now users are asking for it. </p>
+Currently there is no Income/Expense reporting functionality because that is not the main feature of the service, but now users are asking for it.

-<p>My question is if I provide that am I legally responsible for ensuring it is accurate or is it just a courtesty service that my clients can use to assist with their income?
-Is that basically up to me?</p>
+My question is if I provide that am I legally responsible for ensuring it is accurate or is it just a courtesty service that my clients can use to assist with their income?
+Is that basically up to me?

 ## No Answers